YexuanXiao/corehost/README.md

 Actually, corehost is the ideal OpenConsole/conhost.

-In addition to debugging facilities, corehost **does not use any mutable global variables**.
+corehost **does not use any mutable global variables**.
 All immutable global variables are **initialized within the main function**, and **no singletons, including magic statics**, are used.
-All state is **passed through function parameters** and is modularized as much as possible, making corehost very easy to understand and debug, whether for humans or for AI.
+All state is **passed through function parameters** and is modularized as much as possible.
+Moreover, corehost also uses only a single thread, making corehost very easy to understand and debug, whether for humans or for AI.

 ## corehost as conhost